divyadhimaan/algo-vault/DSA-playgroud/binary-trees/level-order-tranversal.md

 Given the `root` of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).

+## Implementation

+Visit all nodes at level 0 → then level 1 → then level 2 → …
+> Use a queue to process nodes level-by-level, pushing children as you go, so that all nodes at the same depth are visited together.
 ```cpp
 /**
  * Definition for a binary tree node.